From Backyard Game to Global Phenomenon: The Evolution of Pickleball

 The Pioneers Who Shaped Pickleball's Early Years

 The early years of pickleball were characterized by experimentation and innovation.
 The first paddles were made of wood, and the ball was a perforated plastic ball, similar to a wiffle ball.
-The original rules were simple: the game was played on a badminton-sized court, the serve had to be made diagonally, and the ball had to bounce once on each side before volleys could be hit.
+The original rules were simple: the game was played on a badminton-sized court, the Pickleball Serving Guide had to be made diagonally, and the ball had to bounce once on each side before volleys could be hit.
 Joan Pritchard, Joel's wife, was instrumental in refining the rules and regulations of the game.
 Another pioneer, Dr. Bud Muehleisen, introduced the concept of the non-volley zone, also known as the kitchen, which helped prevent aggressive play at the net.

 How Pickleball Spread Beyond Bainbridge Island